Treesilience is growing in St. Louis, improving the well-being of neighborhoods through healthy trees.

 Collins will receive support from the Canopy Crew for the new trees as they get established and begin to grow.

 Removal of dead and dying trees is only one of the benefits that Treesilience provides.
-Many people who live in historically underserved communities in and around north St. Louis County and the City of St. Louis also suffer from higher rates of asthma and other respiratory illness due to poor air quality, as shown in the St. Louis EcoUrban Assessment.
+Many people who live in historically underserved communities in and around north St. Louis County and the City of St. Louis also suffer from higher rates of asthma and other respiratory illnesses due to poor air quality.

 “Studies have shown that respiratory health can be improved by the expansion of healthy tree cover in areas with higher air pollution,” Weaver says.